cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

    trunk of the graph.

 Rewinding a Workflow
-   To rewind the workflow to an earlier point, to regenerate data or perhaps to allow the workflow to evolve a new path into the future, trigger a new flow at the right task(s) and then stop the original flow.
-(Alternatively, stop the scheduler and play it again from the desired task(s)).
+   To rewind the workflow to an earlier point, perhaps to regenerate data and/or allow the workflow to evolve a new path into the future, trigger a new flow at the right place and then stop the original flow.
+(Alternatively, stop the scheduler, install a new instance of the workflow, and play it from the desired place in the graph).

 Test-running Tasks in a Live Workflow
    You can trigger individual tasks as many times as you like with ``--flow=none``, without affecting the workflow.

+Processing Flow-specific Data
+   Flow numbers are passed to task environments, so it is possible to have different flows process different datasets through the same graph.
+However we do not recommend doing this.
+Generally, that's what cycling is for; and besides, each task would have to be capable of processing multiple datasets at once in case of :ref:`flow-merging`.

 .. _new-flow-example:

 Example: Rerun a Past Sub-graph